i-a-n/unionjkl/docs/README.md

 ###Here's how to deploy:
 ---
 I have .gitignore set to ignore a file called 'deploy.sh' in the root of the project.
 This would be a good place to put a deploy script.
-My current one simply builds the site, then uses scp to move the files onto my web server.
+My current one simply builds the site, then uses rsync to move the files onto my web server.
 Here's one dumb, current script:

 ```
 #!/bin/bash

 jekyll build
-scp -r _site/* union.io:/var/www/vhosts/blog.union.io/site/
+rsync -a _site/* union.io:/var/www/vhosts/blog.union.io/site/
 ```
 End result: I have to manually run `deploy.sh' whenever I want to deploy.
-Not the coolest thing but it works.
+Not the coolest thing.
+But, honestly, more stable than dealing with CD or post-commit hooks or whatever.